- Table of ContentsPrint

 Teen Vicodin Abuse

-The facts about Vicodin as they relate to teens are clear.
-Abuse of Vicodin by teenagers is on the rise, mainly because of its availability.
 For many teens, it is easier to steal Vicodin from their parents' medicine cabinet than it is to purchase alcohol.
-According to the 2010 Monitoring the Future survey, roughly 8 percent of all tenth and twelfth graders had used Vicodin for nonmedical purposes during the previous year.
+According to the 2013 Monitoring the Future survey, roughly 10% of all tenth and twelfth graders had used Vicodin for nonmedical purposes during the previous year.